- About Us

 AMS 540, Linear Programming

 Formulation of linear programming problems and solutions by simplex method.
 Duality, sensitivity analysis, dual simplex algorithm, decomposition.
 Applications to the transportation problem, two-person games, assignment problem, and introduction to integer and nonlinear programming.
-This course is offered as both MBA 540 and AMS 540.

 Prerequisite: A course in linear algebra